apigee/api-platform-samples/sample-proxies/jira-release-notes/README.md

 * XSL Transform policy
 * XSL stylesheet

-# Set up
+# Configure

+Update `/setup/setenv.sh` with your environment details

+What gets set:

 * The username and password that you use to login to enterprise.apigee.com.
 * The name of the organization in which you have an account.
 Login to enterprise.apigee.com and check account settings.

-* When you invoke the proxy, you'll also need your Jira username and password.
+**Note:** When you invoke the proxy, you'll use your Jira username and password for basic auth.

-# Configure

-Update `/setup/setenv.sh` with your environment details

 # Import and deploy sample project